 Raccoons are native to Canada, particularly in Southern Canada, and are often seen in urban areas.
 Although these animals can be cute, they are still wild animals and can cause considerable destruction if underestimated.
 Our team of sodding experts regularly encounter Raccoons and have a deep understanding of the damage they can cause.

-When sod is laid, the fresh soil underneath coupled with high levels of moisture (new sod needs to be watered 2-3 times a day during the first weeks) attracts worms and grubs (delicacy for Raccoons) to the top of the surface – right under the sod.
+When laying sod, the moist soil underneath, coupled with high levels of moisture (new sod should be watered 2-3 times a day during the first weeks), can attract worms and grubs (a delicacy for Raccoons) to the top of the surface – directly under the sod.

-- Installing protective net on the sod for the first 3 weeks
+- Installing a protective net on the sod for the first two to three weeks

 - Using a Scarecrow Sprinkler.